ramrom/rams_dot_files/cheatsheets/git_cheatsheet.md

     - this ssh command could do something like use a different config file or a different identity file
 - git 2.3.0+ supports a GIT_SSH_COMMAND env var to run the custom ssh command
 - *NOTE* if you use ssh-agent, and load multiple keys, it will only try the first key, so only load the single proper key
+- `ssh-add -l` to list key loaded into ssh-agent

 ## GITHUB